SuperOfficeDocs/superoffice-docs/docs/customer-center/inline-crmscript-and-custom-form.md

 The easiest way to create our custom form, and keeping the form-data, is to create one single ejScript which handles both the processing of the form-posted data and also the creation of the HTML result.
 This way, it is very simple for the script to print out the form with the posted data and an error message if the supplied data was incorrect.

 When creating custom pages using these mechanisms, we are really down at the HTML-level.
 There is no abstraction level of screens and controls, such as when creating custom screens internally in the system.
-This means that your script needs to print HTML-tags, take care of escaping string, etc. itself.
+This means that your script needs to print HTML-tags, take care of escaping string, and similar itself.

 Here is the skeleton of a simple ejScript which will print a form with two input fields and accept the form to be posted back to the script: